 The name of this association is not accurate and may need to be changed in our view, to avoid any potential disadvantaging and commercial inequality, where discrimination is of course unlawful under EU law, via the European Convention on Human Rights, and Universal Declaration.
 We would argue that this Alliance, given its political nature, must comply with HR law - and seek to promote the SDGs free of discrimination.
-Hence, the administrators may want to think about a name change to reflect the intentional (and it is alleged, calculated) exclusion of the UK, and yet still claim to be 'European.'
+Hence, the administrators may want to think about a name change to reflect the exclusion of the UK, and yet still claim to be 'European,' or representative of Europe.
 That said, this may be an administrative (compliance) error that we will be seeking clarification on at a high level.

 If the UK is to be excluded, the name should be: European Union Clean Hydrogen Alliance, or EU Clean Hydrogen Alliance.
+It is an easy way to rectify.
 What do you think?

 EU PROPOSAL TO SET UP A CLEAN HYDROGEN PARTNERSHIP FOR EUROPE

 EU MEMBERS: Albania, Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic (Czechia), Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.

 ALLOWED: Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia,